NatashaBishop/tech-stack-decision/2learn2findOut.md

 - Claude loops
 - Claude automation
 - Hosting images on Cloudflare
-- How django URLs are working for SEO
+- How Django URLs are working for SEO
 - What Django version my host uses.
 Latest @ the moment Long-Term Support version: Django 5.2 LTS
 - How to implemented caching
 - Working with SSH Servers, Clients, and Keys - for my cPanel hosting.
 Host activated SSH access on 10/07/26 via ticket
 - Agentic OS
+- Logos Blockchain